 CONCLUSIONS: The risk of 3-year adjusted cardiac events did not differ across BMI groups, whereas the risk of all-cause mortality compared with normoweight was significantly higher in underweight patients and lower in overweight patients with a trend toward increased risk in the severely obese population.

 Faggioni, Michela; Baber, Usman; Afshar, Arash Ehteshami; Giustino, Gennaro; Sartori, Samantha; Sorrentino, Sabato; Steg, Philippe G; Stefanini, Giulio G; Windecker, Stephan; Leon, Martin B; Stone, Gregg W; Wijns, William; Serruys, Patrick W; Valgimigli, Marco; Camenzind, Edoardo; Weisz, Giora; Smits, Pieter C; Kandzari, David E; Galatius, Soren; Von Birgelen, Clemens; Jeger, Raban V; Mikhail, Ghada W; Itchhaporia, Dipti; Mehta, Laxmi; Ortega, Rebecca; Kim, Hyo-Soo; Kastrati, Adnan; Chieffo, Alaide; Dangas, George D; Morice, Marie-Claude; and Mehran, Roxana, "Effects of Body Mass Index on Clinical Outcomes in Female Patients Undergoing Percutaneous Coronary Intervention With Drug-Eluting Stents: Results From a Patient-Level Pooled Analysis of Randomized Controlled Trials."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 80.